SoulRaven80/wdosg/README.md

 contains the game itself and a _js-dos_ configuration file and a _dosbox.conf_ file.

 Before uploading a game into **wDOSg**, you should pack it. **wDOSg** has a convenient bundle creation feature to do so.
-If you prefer, you can always go through the _Game Studio_ feature from [DOS.Zone](https://dos.zone/studio-v8/).
+If you prefer, you can always go through the _Game Studio_ feature from [DOS.Zone](https://dos.zone/studio-v8/) as well.

 ### How it works